 - Baked beans.
 Great source of iron.

 - Dried apricots.
 Great source of iron, like any dried fruit, really.
+A bit on the sweet side, so be mindful of that.

 - Cherries.
 Cut in half or quarters.

-- Heights.
+- Sour cherries.
 Serve the same as cherries.

 - Orange.
 Cut the pieces in half or more.